FuelLabs/sway-applications/auctions/english-auction/SPECIFICATION.md

 #### `deposit()`

-1. Returns the total deposits owed to a user for a specific auction
+1. Returns the total deposits a user has made for a specific auction

 #### `total_auctions()`